-Now that you know some of the best image stocks that you can take advantage of, you can further work on improving other areas of your social media strategy, such as publishing or analytics.
+Now that you know some of the best photo stocks that you can use for your social media, you can further work on improving other areas of your social media strategy, such as publishing or analytics.
 We hope that you were able to learn something new from this article – if you feel like you need more social media marketing knowledge, make sure to check our other blog posts.

 Social Media Management Made Easier